Updated: 11th August 2022

-The capital city of the Trentino region, Trento is a perfectly sized city break.
+The capital city of the Trentino region, Trento, is a perfectly sized city break.
 It won’t exhaust you like a weekend in Rome, but it still provides ample opportunity to experience the best of Italy; culture, art, food, more food and that relaxed vibe that makes Italy so unique, making it a firm favourite on my Italy hidden gem list.

-The cobbled streets of the city were spotless, a far cry from some of the filthier areas of, the larger Italian cities, while the impressive Buonconsiglio Castle, galleries and outside frescos provide enough culture without being overwhelming.
-Over a weekend I could walk the streets with no rush to be anywhere, turning down little alleyways, grabbing drinks in the main square under the impressive cathedral and enjoy being in a city where the locals seemed as excited to be there as I did.
+The cobbled streets of the city were spotless, a far cry from some of the filthier areas of the larger Italian cities, while the impressive Buonconsiglio Castle, galleries and outside frescos provide enough culture without being overwhelming.
+Over a weekend, I could walk the streets with no rush to be anywhere, turning down little alleyways, grabbing drinks in the main square under the impressive cathedral and enjoying being in a city where the locals seemed as excited to be there as I did.
 While the region of Trentino is popular with neighbouring countries to visit by car, it’s still a relatively off the beaten path destination in Italy.